The Netanyahus

+Synopsis

+The novel's protagonist, Ruben Blum, is a historian at the fictional Corbin College in the fictional town of Corbindale, New York in the late 1950s.
+He is the first and only Jewish person at Corbin.

+He finds himself perpetually navigating microaggressions of his department chair, Dr. Morse.
+One of the humiliating incidents involves making Blum portray Santa Claus at the college's Christmas party because “it’ll free up the people who actually celebrate the holiday to enjoy themselves.”

+Because he is Jewish, Dr. Morse involuntarily appoints Blum to the hiring committee for a Jewish historian by the name of Benzion Netanyahu.
+The hiring committee assignment takes an unexpected twist when Benzion arrives for lunch at Blum's residence, not alone but with the unannounced company of his audacious wife and three feral children (Yonatan, Benjamin, and Iddo).
+The Netanyahus' visit shakes up Ruben's life, leaving him to navigate a whirlwind of events beyond his control.

 Audiobook

-Cohen recorded an audiobook version with Malcolm Gladwell's production company Pushkin Industries, which features voice work from David Duchovny.
+Cohen recorded an audiobook version with Pushkin Industries, which features voice work from David Duchovny.

 Reception and accolades

 Critical reception

-The novel received mostly favorable reviews from critics.
 In a positive review for The New York Times Book Review, Taffy Brodesser-Akner referred to the novel as "an infuriating, frustrating, pretentious piece of work — and also absorbing, delightful, hilarious, breathtaking and the best and most relevant novel I’ve read in what feels like forever".
 David Isaacs praised Cohen's wit at the sentence level but questioned his success in conveying a sense of depth, describing the novel in Literary Review as "erudite, occasionally hilarious and eventually unhinged."

 Awards and honors

 The Netanyahus won the 2022 Pulitzer Prize for Fiction.
 The Pulitzer citation for the novel described it as "A mordant, linguistically deft historical novel about the ambiguities of the Jewish-American experience, presenting ideas and disputes as volatile as its tightly-wound plot."
+It also won the 2021 National Jewish Book Award for Fiction.